 The New Almaden Trail is an especially enjoyable woodland walk.
-The crowds drop away, as most visitors prefer to stick to the wide dirt roads.
+In recent years it’s become popular; at peak times you might pass a group every 3–5 minutes.
 The trail dives into ravines deeply shaded by a dense bay laurel canopy and emerges into open fields with very nice views of rolling green hills and suburbs.
 It also passes through a few exceptionally attractive, open groves of blue oaks with a grassy lawn.
 From time to time traffic noise drifts up from the valley.

 Although the trail looks roughly level on the elevation profile, it actually has a lot of up-and-down that can be tiring.
 In addition, the trail can be narrow and there’s a lot of poison oak overhanging the trail.
 As an alternative, an unofficial trail lets you cut over to the much easier Randol Trail, which is a wide and level but less interesting dirt road.

 Turn right at the Prospect #3 Trail, which climbs steeply through chaparral to the Randol Trail.
 Cross the Randol Trail and continue on the Prospect #3 trail, which climbs at a more moderate grade and switchbacks up to the Mine Hill Trail.
 The trail gets a little narrow and overgrown, with a bit of poison oak encroaching onto it, before emerging onto the refreshingly open Mine Hill Trail.

-For an optional side trip, turn left on the Mine Hill Trail and climb 0.8 mile to the intersection with the Castillero Ttrail, near the crest of the Mine Hill Trail.
+For an optional side trip, turn left on the Mine Hill Trail and climb 0.8 mile to the intersection with the Castillero Trail, near the crest of the Mine Hill Trail.
 The outbound walk isn’t anything special, but the return trip has some of the best views in the park.
 At the intersection, there are a few picnic benches under some trees with a nice view of Mount Umunhum, a nice spot to have lunch.
 When you’re done, walk back down the Mine Hill Trail.